pwd3/sota-companion/README.md

 This package is Open Source under the Artistic License 2.0 and you can use it without charge.

+## Release History

+### 2017.01

+First release, tested only on ubuntu, fedora, and Mac OSX.

+### 2017.02

+Updates to handle the differences in the chat log on windows.
+A startup scirpt for windows was writen by Dr. Nightmare.

+Thanks to Dr. Nightmare and Daxxe Diggler for the feedback.

 ## How to download and install

 You will need a 5.6 or better version of node.js and npm